reckel-jm/cantara/README.md

 </div>

 > [!NOTE]
 > Cantara is currently in the process of being entirelly rewritten in Rust and Dioxus.
 Check out the [new Cantara 3 repository](https://github.com/CantaraProject/Cantara) for the current state of the rewrite.
-This repository (Cantara 2) will still be maintained for a certain amount of time, however no new features are going to be implemented here.
+Until the release of version 3, this repository (Cantara 2) will still be maintained for a certain amount of time.

 ![](screenshots/cantara.gif)